magesh-jit/software_documents-projects/README.md

 **Tools and Technologies**

-Proficient in Selenium with Java for automated testing.
+Proficient in Selenium with Java for automated testing, including recent completion of a comprehensive course.

 Experienced in using Jira for issue tracking and collaboration.

-Skilled in utilizing Katalon Studio for automated testing, including data-driven testing and BDD frameworks.
+Skilled in utilizing Katalon Studio for automated testing, including data-driven testing and BDD frameworks, with self-learned expertise.

 Proficient in using Eclipse IDE for test script development, debugging, and project management.